socketry/multipart-post/README.md

 ```
 #### INSTALL:

-    gem install multipart-post or add it to Gemfile
+    gem install multipart-post

+or in your Gemfile

+    gem 'multipart-post'

 ## License